 According to National Geographic, the Green Basilisk Lizard can run in the water at 1.5 metres a second.
 The running feet of these lizards allow them to stay afloat.

 When they are trying to intimidate an attacker, the round collar of the skin of the Frill Neck Lizards pops up!

 The largest living species of lizard are located in Indonesia.
 The Komodo dragon can reach over 90 kg in weight and grow to an enormous 2.6 meters in length!

 Did you know that some lizards can swim?
 Marine iguanas in the Galapagos Islands are equally happy in the water as they are on land, and Asian water monitor lizards swim in the sea in their search for food.

-Do you have any interesting facts about lizards that we’ve not covered?
+Do you have any interesting or fun facts about lizards that we’ve not covered?
 Share them here in the comments section below!